Intro to Sleeping Bags

 Rather than having to buy several sleeping bags for different situations, accessories such as liners and overbags let you adapt your bag for a range of temperatures.
 This can save you money, as well as weight and bulk.

-No mandatory testing standards currently exist for rating sleeping bag warmth.
-MEC voluntarily follows a set of industry standard tests to measure temperate ratings, volume, and loft.
+For all the bags we design, MEC follows a set of industry standard tests to figure out temperate ratings, volume, and loft.

 Synthetic fills are a viable, and sometimes preferable, alternative to down.
 They are non-allergenic, they have a lower initial cost than down, and unlike down, they provide some warmth when wet.